htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 Once once a workflow has been setup in a ``.dag`` file, all that is left is to submit the prepared workflow.
-A key concept to understand regarding the submission and management of a DAGMan workflow is that the DAGMan process itself is ran as a HTCondor job (often referred to as the DAGMan proper job) that will in turn manage and submit all the various jobs and scripts defined in the workflow.
+A key concept to understand regarding the submission and management of a DAGMan workflow is that the DAGMan process itself is ran as a HTCondor Scheduler universe job that runs under the schedd on the AP (often referred to as the DAGMan proper job) that will in turn manage and submit all the various jobs and scripts defined in the workflow.

 :index:`DAG submission<single: DAGMan; DAG submission>`